OCR-D/ocrd-website/site/en/workflows.md

 ## Image Optimization (on Block Level)

-In the following steps the blocks should be optimized for OCR.
+In the following steps, the text blocks should be optimized for OCR.

 ### Step 8:  Binarization